Available to: Students, Faculty, Researchers, Staff, New/Incoming Students

 What to Expect

 This service normally will be available 24 by 7 except for standard change windows, as described in IS&T’s standard policies, procedures, and schedules for making changes.
+In some countries, access to the University’s VPN service may be limited or restricted.

 - A BU login name and Kerberos password that has been authorized for VPN access (as determined through Accounts & Access).